01 of 03

 - Ravenna is famous for its mosaics.
 Once the western capital of the Roman Empire, Ravenna has stunning Byzantine-style, 5th-6th-century mosaics inside its ancient churches and monuments.

 - Faenza is one of Italy's top producers of ceramics and it has a fantastic ceramics museum.
 The city itself is interesting to visit and has a huge central square lined with porticoes.
 Like many Emilia Romagna cities, it's full of bicycles.

 Towns to Visit on the Adriatic Coast

 Rimini, on the Adriatic Coast, is one of Italy's top beach resorts and is known for its nightlife, beaches, and as the hometown of Federico Fellini.
 It also has an interesting historic center and Roman ruins.

 Stretching along the coast on either side of Rimini are other seaside resort towns with good beaches such as Riccione and Bellaria-Igea Marina.
 They offer more laid back alternatives to the party feel of Rimini and have good facilities for families.
 Both towns have hotels on the seaside promenade and have small centers with shops, bars, harbors, and parks.
 Buses run along the coast road connecting to Rimini and both towns have a train station.

-In Riccione, we stayed at Hotel Corallo, a comfortable 4-star hotel with a nice spa, swimming pool, and beach.
+- In Riccione, check out these Hotel Corallo, a comfortable 4-star hotel with a nice spa, swimming pool, and beach.

-Cesenatico, built on a canal that runs to the sea, is one of my favorite seaside towns.
+- Cesenatico, built on a canal that runs to the sea, is a great seaside town.
 There's an excellent nautical museum and along the picturesque canal and seaside promenade, you'll find shops, bars, and restaurants.